-But to borrow the parlance of Trump the businessman, the deal should be sealed Tuesday night.
+But to borrow the parlance of Trump the businessman, the deal will almost certainly be sealed Tuesday night.

-With a rock-star entrance, Trump changed the tone and introduced his wife, Melania.
-She traced her own life story, coming to America from Slovenia, and painted a softer, more rounded portrait of her husband than the hard-nosed, insult-throwing candidate voters have seen at every turn.
+Melania Trump traced her own life story, coming to America from Slovenia, and painted a softer, more rounded portrait of her husband than the hard-nosed, insult-throwing candidate GOP voters have seen at every turn.
 She praised his "simple goodness" and his loyalty to and love of family -- while noting the "drama" that comes with Trump in politics.

 "If you want someone to fight for you and your country, I can assure you, he is the guy," Mrs. Trump told delegates.